Serving Fort Worth, Arlington, Keller & all of Tarrant County(817) 555-0100

 The Last Roof You'll Buy in a City That Destroys Asphalt

-If you've replaced your asphalt roof once already — or watched a neighbor do it after every major storm season — you already know the problem.
-North Texas doesn't respect warranty ratings.
-The combination of annual hail, 100-degree UV summers, and 90-degree temperature swings between January and August cuts a "30-year" shingle roof to 15 years or less.
-Metal roofing breaks that cycle entirely: 40 to 70 year lifespan, Class 4 hail resistance, and insurance discounts of 20 to 30 percent that start paying back day one.
-It costs more upfront.
-Most homeowners who do the math wish they'd done it sooner.
+If you've already replaced one asphalt roof — or watched your neighbor do it after every big storm season — you know the pattern.
+North Texas doesn't care about warranty ratings.
+Annual hail, 100-degree summers, and wild temperature swings chew through a "30-year" shingle roof in 15 years or less.
+Metal breaks that cycle.
+40 to 70 year lifespan, Class 4 hail resistance, and insurance discounts of 20 to 30 percent that start paying back immediately.
+Yes, it costs more upfront.
+Most people who run the numbers wish they'd done it the first time around.

 Why Metal Roofing Makes Sense in Fort Worth

-The standard asphalt shingle roof in Fort Worth has a real-world lifespan of 15 to 20 years — not the 25 to 30 years the packaging suggests.
-The combination of 100-degree summers, extreme UV index from June through August, annual hail events that fracture shingle mats, and hard freeze-thaw cycles every two to three winters shortens asphalt's effective life significantly compared to northern climates.
-A Fort Worth homeowner who puts an asphalt roof on today will likely be replacing it again before they turn 50.
+Let's be real about asphalt in Fort Worth: the real-world lifespan is 15 to 20 years, not the 25 to 30 on the packaging.
+Between the 100-degree summers, extreme UV from June through August, annual hail that fractures shingle mats, and hard freeze-thaw cycles every couple of winters — asphalt just doesn't last here like it does up north.
+Put an asphalt roof on today, and you're probably replacing it again before you turn 50.

-The financial case for metal has strengthened as Texas insurance carriers have moved to price hail risk explicitly into premiums.
-Many major carriers including State Farm, Allstate, and USAA offer 20 to 30 percent premium discounts for Class 4-rated materials — on a home paying $3,000 per year in insurance, that's $600 to $900 in annual savings.
-Over a 20-year period, those savings alone offset a significant portion of the metal vs. asphalt price difference — and that's before accounting for the asphalt replacement that won't happen in year 15.
+The financial argument has gotten stronger as Texas insurers have started pricing hail risk directly into premiums.
+State Farm, Allstate, USAA, and most other major carriers offer 20 to 30 percent premium discounts for Class 4-rated materials.
+On a home paying $3,000 a year in insurance, that's $600 to $900 back annually.
+Over 20 years, those savings alone cover a significant chunk of the price difference between metal and asphalt — and that's before you factor in the $14,000+ asphalt replacement that won't happen in year 15.

 Metal Roofing Options We Install